data-engineering-collective/minimalkv/docs/gcstorage.rst

 This backend is for storing data in `Google Cloud Storage <https://cloud.google.com/storage>`_ by using the ``google-cloud-storage`` library.

 ``google-cloud-storage`` is only available for Python 3.
-Simplekv also provides access to Google Cloud Storage through :class:`~minimalkv.net.boto.BotoStore` using the ``boto`` library which is available for Python 2.
+Minimalkv also provides access to Google Cloud Storage through :class:`~minimalkv.net.boto.BotoStore` using the ``boto`` library which is available for Python 2.